sevakmaheshr/pacman/README.md

 I am NOT a github user.
 So, if this doesn't work, don't blame me.
 Be nice and let me know by raising an issue.

-Hope you enjoy my changes to DH's Pacman code. :D
+Hope you enjoy my changes to DH's Pacman code. 🙂